commercialhaskell/stackage/CURATORS.md

-This is a collection of instructions covering the processes that the Stackage curators - the guys who maintain the Stackage project itself - should be doing on a regular basis.
+This is a collection of instructions covering the processes that the Stackage curators - the team who maintain the Stackage project itself - should be doing on a regular basis.
-Originally this was handled largely by Michael Snoyman, but now we are a team of 5 people handling requests weekly in rotation.
 Curation activities are mostly automated, and do not take up a significant amount of time.
+The following is the current list of curators, in alphabetical order:

+* Adam Bergmark
+* Chris Dornan
+* Dan Burton
+* Jens Petersen
+* Luke Murphy
+* Michael Snoyman
+* Mihai Maruseac

 ## Workflow overview